MolotovCherry/virtual-display-rs/README.md

 # How to install
 1. Go to the [releases](https://github.com/MolotovCherry/virtual-display-rs/releases) section for the latest driver.
-1. Download (you may receive a warning, just press accept)
+2. Download (you may receive a warning, just press accept)
-1. Install certificate (see below section)
+3. Install certificate (see below section)
-1. Run the msi installer
+4. Run the msi installer
+5. The driver will be installed, started, and you can find a shortcut to the control app in the start menu, named "Virtual Display Driver Control"

 _Note about driver install:
 If you're getting an error about an unverified driver during install, it's either because the provided certificate isn't installed, or was installed incorrectly.
 You can also just install it anyways and it should still work._